nephics/beanstalkt/README.md

 ### Worker methods

 **`reserve(timeout=None, callback=None)`**
+Reserve a job from one of the watched tubes, with optional timeout in seconds.
 Calls back with a newly-reserved job.

-If no job is available to be reserved, beanstalkd will wait to send a response until one becomes available.
+If no timeout is given, and no job is available to be reserved, beanstalkd will wait to send a response until one becomes available.
+Commands issued while waiting for the `reserve` callback will be queued and sent in FIFO order, when communication is resumed.

+A timeout value of 0 will cause the server to immediately return either a response or TIMED_OUT.
+A positive value of timeout will limit the amount of time the client will hold communication until a job becomes available.

 Once a job is reserved for the client, the client has limited time to run (TTR) the job before the job times out.
 When the job times out, the server will put the job back into the ready queue.
 Both the TTR and the actual time left can be found in response to the `stats-job` command.

 **`delete(jid, callback=None)`**
 Removes a job from the server entirely.
 It is normally used by the client when the job has successfully run to completion.
 A client can delete jobs that it has `reserved`, `ready` jobs, `delayed` jobs, and jobs that are `buried`.